 Sacrocolpopexy is a procedure to correct prolapse of the vaginal vault (top of the vagina) in women who have had a hysterectomy.
 The operation is designed to restore the vagina to its normal position and function.
-A variation of this surgery called sacrohysteropexy (in women wishing to preserve their womb) is performed in a similar way to sacrocolpopexy.
+A variation of this surgery called sacrohysteropexy (in women with a womb) is performed in a similar way to sacrocolpopexy.